riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 * <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">Sacha Greif's screen cast on package based architecture</a>.
 * <a href="https://meteor.hackpad.com/Building-Large-Apps-Tips-d8PQ848nLyE" target="_blank">The hackpad referenced in Sacha's screencast</a>.
 * <a href="http://themeteorchef.com/recipes/writing-a-package/" target="_blank">The writing a package tutorial put together by the Meteor Chef</a>.

+Thanks for reading and I hope you enjoyed this post!